AMartins87/py_man/README.md

 ###  **Random word & number of lives**
-- If the user continues in the game, the next screen will show the title PY word and the same number of underscores as letters in the guessed word.
+- If the user continues in the game, the next screen will show the title PY word in cyan color, and the same number of underscores as letters in the guessed word.
-- Users are reminded here that have 5 lives.
+- Users are reminded here that they have 5 lives.
-- Command-line prompting users to guess a letter
+- Command-line is printed, prompting users to guess a letter

     ![Random word screen](assets/images/screenshots/random_word_screen.JPG)

 ### **Correct and incorrect guess**
 - If a letter is guessed correctly, the text is printed in green telling the user that the letter is correct and the PY word will update
-- If guessed is incorrect, the message announcing this is printed in red color
+- If guessed letter is incorrect, the message announcing this is printed in red color and live will be deducted from the total

     ![Correct and incorrect guess screens](assets/images/input-messages/correct_incorrect_guesses.JPG)

 ### **Winning screen**
-- If the user wins, the correct guessed word is announced and highlighted in green color
+- If the user wins, the correctly guessed word is announced and highlighted in green color
 - Message announcing user won the game is printed on the screen together with a thumbs-up graphic
 - Command-line is printed, asking users if they would like to play again

     ![Winning screen](assets/images/screenshots/winning_screen.JPG)

 ### **Losing screen**
-- If the user wins, the correct guessed word is announced and highlighted in yellow color
-- Message announcing user lost the game is printed on the screen together with a python graphic
+- If the user loses, the correct word is printed on the screen and highlighted in yellow color, followed by a printed message, announcing the user lost the game, together with a python graphic
 - Command-line is printed, asking users if they would like to play again

     ![Losing screen](assets/images/screenshots/losing_screen.JPG)

 ### **Playing again**
-- When users finish the game, they will be asked if they would like to play again
+- When users finish the game, they will be asked if they would like to play again as mentioned in previous section
 - ***Yes*** answer will restart the game and a new word will be randomly selected
 - ***No*** will end the game and a message will be printed into the terminal

     ![Play again?](assets/images/input-messages/play_again_no.JPG)

 ## **FUTURE DEVELOPMENT**
-- Take users' names down
+- Ask users to type their names into the terminal
 - Create a score counter with high scores table
-- I have refactored some of the repetitive code and put it into a smaller function to keep the main function tid, but I would like to refactor more of my code and split it into smaller functions
+- I have refactored some of the repetitive code, but I would like to refactor more of my code and split it into smaller functions to keep the code tidier.

 ## **DATA MODEL**
 - I created a flow chart before I started coding for this project to help me with the logic and steps throughout the game and the overall thought process.
 I used [Diagrams](https://app.diagrams.net/?src=about) for my flow chart.